merrttopal/MVC-and-JDBC-Implementations/README.md

  - If you are a registered user, login by clicking the Login link.
  - After logging in, you can view the user list by clicking on the home link.
 The list has pagination feature.
  - On the Users page, you can add a new user by clicking the Add User button.
- - On the Users page, you can update user information by clicking the Edit button next to each user.
+ - On the Users page, you can update user information by clicking the Update button next to each user.
  - On the Users page, you can delete the user by clicking the Delete button next to each user.
  - You can view the notes list by clicking on the Notes link.
  - On the Notes page, you can add a new note by clicking the Add Note button.